#1 Global Leader in Data Resilience

 Gather Information

-2. Note what disk files correlate to each SCSI ID.
+2. Note which disk files correlate to each SCSI ID.

 Example: